di2ger/super_simple_stock_market/readme.txt

 Calculate Volume Weighted Stock Price - it's been decided that all provided trades could be for different stocks, so there is a need to filter trades.

 Engine holds general calculators which allows configuration of multiple implementations of the same calculation types.

+During calculation of GBCE All Share Index we assume that all prices and quantities of trades are positive.